In this article, we explore:

 In New South Wales, there are certain exemptions available.
 No transfer duty is payable if the transfer is between married couples and de facto partners and the house is your principal place of residence, and you could be exempt from paying it if a domestic relationship breaks up and a title transfer is required.
 However, stamp duty could be payable in other circumstances, such as if the family home is used for other purposes, such as running a business, or if the owners are living overseas.

 Mr Bezbradica said in Victoria there were limited circumstances where stamp duty exemptions applied, such as “between de facto or married couples for their family home, as part of divorce, a court order, or in circumstances around a deceased estates’.

 In the Australian Capital Territory, stamp duty is called “conveyance duty”.
 It’s typically not payable when a property is transferred as part of a deceased estate, as described in a Will (or similar legal arrangements – check with a solicitor).
-However, the stamp duty exemption only applies to the portion of the property the beneficiary was to receive as part of the inheritance.
-For example, if they are to inherit 70% of the property and want to buy the other 30%, stamp duty would apply to the 30% portion.
 You may also be exempt if the transfer (of your principal place of residence) is to your partner, or as a result of a court order issued because of a relationship breakup.
 If a farmer wants to pass land used for primary production on to a younger generation, this transfer may also be exempt from stamp duty.

 In Queensland, stamp duty is payable unless the transfer of title qualifies for an exemption –such as transferring interest in a principal place of residence to a spouse, or if it’s a result of a court order or agreement after a relationship breakup.
 It’s a good idea to check this with a qualified solicitor or the appropriate government agency before you begin the transfer process.